 Large Systems Have Small Windows for Maintenance

 The larger the system, the smaller the window for maintenance.
 We see that with our clients in the banking, utilities, and logistics and transportation industries.
 These big systems are running (and relied upon) twenty-four hours a day, 365 days a year.
 As a result, the window for any kind of system maintenance is very small.
-At the same time, the need for a system to runs well (and doesn’t abandon important jobs) is essential.
+At the same time, the need for a system that runs well (and doesn’t abandon important jobs) is essential.

 Banking System Challenges